smessie/AI-President/data/saves/README.md

 250 games with 20 rounds each.
 Epsilon = 0
 Includes living reward as in training 9.
-Enabled lower epsilon over time starting from 4000.
+Enabled lower epsilon over time starting over 4000 training on batches and with epsilon starting at 100%.

 | Batch size | random agents | basic agents | hidden layers | buffer capacity | epsilon | Gamma |
 | -----------|---------------|--------------|---------------|-----------------|---------| ----- |